 But, just as the famed Pentecost of Acts 2 reversed the disunity of Babel, forging a fresh togetherness in God’s people, so it is time for a reversal of the Reformation and it’s scattering, separatist trajectory.

 For five hundred years we have watched the church splinter and splinter and splinter.
-Not only that, but we’ve found ways to form our own oppressive systems wherever we find our home.
+Not only that, but we’ve found ways to form our own oppressive systems that mirror those we protested five hundred years prior.

-It is now time for something better, for something new; it is now time for a reversal of the division that started on October 31, 1517.
+It may now be time for something better, for something new; it may now be time for a reversal of the division that began on October 31, 1517.

 As Stanley Hauerwas stated in a recent article in the Washington Post: